Speakers · Side-by-side

 Common questions about this comparison

-1. Which is better overall, the Triangle Australe EZ or the Triangle Borea BR09?
+1. What's the real-world difference between the Triangle Australe EZ and the Triangle Borea BR09?

-2. Which is better value, the Triangle Australe EZ or the Triangle Borea BR09?
+2. Which should you buy, the Triangle Australe EZ or the Triangle Borea BR09?